galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-plant/tutorial.md

 ![The various cell subpopulations that are expected within this tutorial](../../images/scrna-plant/scrna-plant1.jpg)

-This tutorial replicates the paper ["Spatiotemporal Developmental Trajectories in the Arabidopsis Root Revealed Using High-Throughput Single-Cell RNA Sequencing"](https://doi.org/10.1016/j.devcel.2019.02.022), where the major plant cell types are recovered in the data as well as distinguishing between QC and meristematic cells.
+This tutorial replicates the paper ["Spatiotemporal Developmental Trajectories in the Arabidopsis Root Revealed Using High-Throughput Single-Cell RNA Sequencing"](https://doi.org/10.1016/j.devcel.2019.02.022) {% cite denyer2019spatiotemporal %}, where the major plant cell types are recovered in the data as well as distinguishing between QC and meristematic cells.
+The original paper used the Seurat analysis suite {% cite satija2015spatial %}, but here we will use the ScanPy analysis suite {% cite wolf2018scanpy %} integrated within the single-cell resources in Galaxy {% cite tekman2020single %} .

 > ### Agenda